Bethibande/reed-solomon/README.md

 # reed-solomon
 This is a very naive implementation of erasure coding using reed-solomon.
-A basic paper on how reed-solomon works can be found here: https://web.eecs.utk.edu/~jplank/plank/papers/CS-96-332.pdf
+A good paper on how to implement reed-solomon erasure coding can be found here: https://web.eecs.utk.edu/~jplank/plank/papers/CS-96-332.pdf

 The EncodeDemo.java file will encode a given file into data and parity shards.